BloodKillerr/LevelUp/README.md

 <h2>Usage</h2>

-- When the game is launched, players start main menu
+- When the game is launched, players start in the main menu
 - They can check out the settings, which also contain controls
 - Then, they can either start a new game or continue by choosing one of the maximum of 3 save slots